By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1135|Pages: 2|6 min read

 Foreign direct investment (FDI) is considered to be the lifeblood of economic development, especially for a developing country like India.
-It plays an important role in the long-run development of a country not only as a source of capital, but also for enhancing competitiveness of the domestic economy through transfer of technology, strengthening infrastructure, raising productivity, and generating employment opportunities.
-Growth of FDI IN Banking Sector: The banking industry in India has shown remarkable progress in financial health and offering employment since the last few years.
-The banking sector continues to remain a highly dominant sector in India in spite of financial slowdown.
+It plays an important role in the long-run development of a country not only as a source of capital but also for enhancing the competitiveness of the domestic economy through the transfer of technology, strengthening infrastructure, raising productivity, and generating employment opportunities.

-Because of globalization, many Indian banks are competing at global level on the virtue of their innovative products and sound financial status.
-Foreign Direct Investment plays an important role for the economy of the host country as it not only provides opportunities to enhance economic development but also opens several doors to optimize national earnings by employing all the resources effectively.
+Due to globalization, many Indian banks are competing at a global level with their innovative products and sound financial status.
+Foreign Direct Investment plays an important role in the economy of the host country as it not only provides opportunities to enhance economic development but also opens several doors to optimize national earnings by employing all the resources effectively.
 The financial sector is always the key sector for the overall development of any country, and the banking sector is the primary sector amongst all.
 Indian banking has come a long way since India adopted economic reforms in 1991.

-Laghane B.K (2011) empirically examined the impact of FDI model on borrower account, bank branches, time deposits and profitability of domestic and foreign banks.
-In the study, he suggested that FDI must be considered in poverty reduction, unemployment reduction and primary education and priority sectors of banking.
-Finally, he concluded that the LPG sponsored FDI model’s impact on foreign banks and Indian bank’s profitability is positive.
-The impact of FDI on Indian banking sector is negative except profitability
+Laghane B.K (2011) empirically examined the impact of the FDI model on borrower accounts, bank branches, time deposits, and the profitability of domestic and foreign banks.
+In the study, he suggested that FDI must be considered in poverty reduction, unemployment reduction, primary education, and priority sectors of banking.
+Finally, he concluded that the LPG-sponsored FDI model’s impact on foreign banks and Indian banks’ profitability is positive.
+The impact of FDI on the Indian banking sector is negative except for profitability (Laghane, 2011).

-Kunal Badade & Medha katkar (2011) have studied that India has sought to increase inflows of FDI with a much liberal policy since 1991 after decade cautious attitude.
-The 1990’s have witnessed a sustained rise in annual inflows to India.
-They pointed out that the present scenario looks more closely at the paradigm of exponential growth and laments that India’s role as an engine for global growth has been limited by the still relatively closed nature of its economy.
+Kunal Badade and Medha Katkar (2011) studied that India has sought to increase inflows of FDI with a much more liberal policy since 1991 after a decade of cautious attitude.
+The 1990s witnessed a sustained rise in annual inflows to India.
+They pointed out that the present scenario looks more closely at the paradigm of exponential growth and laments that India’s role as an engine for global growth has been limited by the still relatively closed nature of its economy (Badade & Katkar, 2011).

 Browse our vast selection of original essay samples, each expertly formatted and styled